Other / mixed grade configuration · Wasilla, AK

 What is the racial and ethnic makeup of Joe Redington Senior Jr/Sr High School?

-The largest demographic group at Joe Redington Senior Jr/Sr High School is White at 55.5%.
-The school serves a diverse student body in Wasilla, AK.
+The largest demographic group at Joe Redington Senior Jr/Sr High School is White at 55.5% of enrollment, in Wasilla, AK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 63.1/100.

 What is the Resource Investment Index for Joe Redington Senior Jr/Sr High School?

-Joe Redington Senior Jr/Sr High School has a Resource Investment Index of 37/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Joe Redington Senior Jr/Sr High School has a Resource Investment Index of 52/100 (higher reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page